nwithan8/configs/plex/pmm/tips_and_tricks.md

           list updated based on the criteria, rather than Plex Meta Manager having to re-run the builder every time
             - Need to use `builder_level` if using `smart_filter` for anything other than show/movies (i.e. seasons,
               episodes, etc.)
+            - `smart_filter` ONLY works for collections, not playlists (despite there being a Smart Playlist concept in Plex)
     - All other rules: Use, i.e., `collection_level: episodes`, to limit collection to [specific type](https://github.com/meisnate12/Plex-Meta-Manager/wiki/Metadata-Details#metadata-details)
   - `episode_added` only works on Shows, because it accounts for when Show had an episode added, not when episode was